rtCamp/gutenberg-fields-middleware/README.md

 ## Updating Field props

-To update or add properties to a field from `edit` method use `middleware.fields.attributeKey.props`.
+To update or add properties to a field from `edit` method use `props.middleware.fields.attributeKey.props`.

 Example: